-CAS 435 CLINICAL PRACTICE- GROUP INTERVENTION
+CAS 435 CLINICAL PRACTICE- GROUP One credit hour

-Prerequisite: CAS 105, 220, 235, and two semesters of CAS 335 or consent of instructor.
-Course must be repeated if grade is below a C.

-Students gain practical application of group therapeutic knowledge and techniques in the Baldwin-Wallace Speech Clinic.
+Prerequisite: CAS 105, 220, 235, and two semesters of CAS 335 or consent of instructor; GPA in major above 3.2 or consent of Program Director; Course must be repeated if grade is below a C. Students gain practical application of group therapeutic knowledge and techniques in the Baldwin Wallace Speech Clinic.
 Students are assigned to a group intervention program and work on obtaining ASHA clinical hours.
 Students are required to write long and short term patient goals, write and execute group lesson plans and write end-of-semester progress reports for each individual in the group.

-CAS 440 RESEARCH METHODS IN COMMUNICATION DISORDERS Three credit hours
+CAS 440 RESEARCH METHODS IN COMMUNICATION DISORDERS